AngeloDotNet/IdentityManager/README.md

 ### ⭐ Give a Star

-If you like or are using this project to learn or start your solution, please give it a star.
-Thanks!
+If you find this project useful, please give it a ⭐ on GitHub to show your support and help others discover it!

 ### 🤝 Contributing